zaxor0/zwerchhau/into-the-war/rules.md

 - Whenever you successfully perform 2 missions you rank up.
 - Whenever you rank you can gain 1 more skill.
 - Gained skills require 1 month of time in training.
-- Optionally, if you performed a similar activity to the skill while on a mission, you can train in 2 week instead.
+- Optionally, if you performed a similar activity to the skill while on a mission, you can train in 2 weeks instead.

 \newpage{}
 ## Enemies & NPCs